philipmw/philipmw.github.io/_posts/2017-06-24-latency-of-scaleway.md

 But for concurrency to speed up your application, the hardware must have multiple cores---otherwise all your beautiful concurrency is fighting over that single CPU core.
 Unfortunately, all mainstream cloud providers' cheapest offering has just one CPU core.

 Enter [Scaleway](http://www.scaleway.com).
-It's a unique cloud provider that offers a lineup of ARMv8 servers, starting at 2.99 euro per month for 4 CPU cores, 2 GB of RAM, and unlimited data transfer at 200 Mbps throughput!
+It's a unique cloud provider that offers a lineup of ARMv8 servers, starting at 2.99 euro ($3.35) per month for 4 CPU cores, 2 GB of RAM, and unlimited data transfer at 200 Mbps throughput!
 Compared to other cloud providers, that's a lot of hardware and network for a small amount of money!
 How much better will your app perform on Scaleway's cloud?

-Let's focus on two interesting aspects of the offer: four CPU cores and network latency.
+Lots of RAM and massive network throughput are undoubtedly great, and there's not much to say about these features.
+You probably already know how much RAM, network bandwidth, and monthly data transfer your app needs.

+But what about the four CPU cores?
+That's intriguing.

-Four cores offer more nominal parallelism than price-equivalent offerings from other cloud providers.
+Four cores offer four times more parallelism than price-equivalent offerings from other cloud providers.
 This, in turn, suggests that your apps will run faster, and it encourages programming languages like Haskell and Erlang that have a high learning curve but dangle the possibility of massive speed benefits throughs safe and lightweight concurrency.

 But your application's performance depends on so much more than CPU parallelism!